Delusoire/spicetify-extensions/README.md

 # NOTICE
-I'm moving all of my extensions and porting some other famous ones over to my fork of spicetify-cli available at https://github.com/Delusoire/bespoke.
-As such, this repo is in maintenance mode, no new extenions/features will be added to this repo and the support will be very limited.
+~~I'm moving all of my extensions and porting some other famous ones over to my fork of spicetify-cli available at https://github.com/Delusoire/bespoke.
+As such, this repo is in maintenance mode, no new extenions/features will be added to this repo and the support will be very limited.~~
+This repository is now outdated as spicetify-v3 (codenamed bespoke) is in beta stage.
+These extensions have been updated to work for the newer spicetify release at https://github.com/Delusoire/bespoke-modules where they'll still be getting new features and bug fixes.
+However, this repo will be archived.
 #

 ### Practical Spicetify Extensions